multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 them outside the Launcher, they'll be passed to the VE-Suite programs untouched.
 I recommend making a batch/shell file that sets all of the variables you want changed, then call:
-    python velauncher.py
+    python velauncher.py --dev
 as its last line.
 Run the batch/shell whenever you want to use the custom build.

-You can also run velauncher.py in dev mode by calling:
-    python velauncher.py --dev
-This will get rid of the annoying "Dependencies file doesn't exist" errors for dev builds.

 ========================================================================
 Using VE_Suite Launcher, Command Line Launch